Vinctilus/2023-GD3---3DGED-ICA2-Find-the-Car/README.md

 All assets were acquired in January 2024.

 ### Scripts Used / Inspired

+DayCycle is created with ChatGPT with some modifications, but the main core is generated (lines 0-101).

 Touch Controls: Move, Pinch, and Zoom
 YouTube:
 - https://www.youtube.com/watch?v=K_aAnBn5khA